-When you own an investment property, you can often claim a tax deduction for the interest you’ve paid on your loan and many other expenses related to the property during the time that it’s rented out, or available for rent.
+When you own an investment property, you can often claim a tax deduction on a variety of expenses related to the property during the time that it’s rented out, or available for rent.

-- loan interest charges and ongoing loan fees
+- borrowing expenses, including loan interest charges and fees

 - council rates, land tax and strata fees